 Peach, corn and hatch green chiles all folded into one beautiful bowl of salsa!
 If there is one recipe you make from my blog this summer, let it be this one.
 It comes together fast and is incredibly versatile (see below for serving suggestions).
-The best part is that is so fresh and beautiful, it makes for a great appetizer – a nice change from the more traditional corn/bean/tomato salsas out there.
+This hatch green chile salsa is a nice change from the more traditional tomato versions out there.

-Of course any peaches will suffice here, but I specifically used Palisade Peaches which are grown on the Western Slope (in a town called Palisade) about 15 miles from Grand Junction.
-These things are EVERYTHING and everyone goes totally bananas for them.
+Any fresh ripe peaches will suffice here, but I specifically used Palisade Peaches which are grown on the Western Slope (in a town called Palisade) about 15 miles from Grand Junction.
+These peaches are EVERYTHING and Coloradans goes totally bananas for them in the late summer.

-There is even a Palisade peach festival which takes place in mid-August every year.
-People buy boxes of these things to take back to preserve, use in baked goods or just eat straight up.
+There’s even a Palisade peach festival which takes place in mid-August every year.
+People buy boxes of these things to take back home to preserve, use in baked goods or eat straight up.
 Luckily, they are also available at the local grocery stores and they sell like crazy.
 It’s definitely one of the most iconic foods here (in addition to beer and Rocky Mountain Oysters I suppose… we’ll save that for another post).

 I actually didn’t realize it until I started writing this post, but the true “Hatch” chile name actually refers to the location where it was grown in New Mexico.
 There are similar varieties grown in Pueblo, Colorado but they are technically just “fire-roasted green chiles”.
 I love the slight amount of heat these add to the salsa to balance out the sweetness from the peach.